tolo38/cmakeCppMiniExample/cmake-hello-world-master/README.md

+This is an idea of making a C++ minimal exemple,
+I have not figured out all the details but still it can be a good base, so here it is

 This is an extremely simple example C++ application which uses CMake.
 It will build and install an application called CMakeHelloWorld which simply outputs "Hello, world!" to stdout.